tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 If you know about Python [Jupyter Notebooks](http://jupyter.org/), you can take advantage of them during local development.

-The `docker-compose.override.yml` file sends a variable `env` with a value `dev ` the the build process of the Docker image (during local development) and the `Dockerfile` has steps to then install and configure Jupyter inside your Docker container.
+The `docker-compose.dev.build.yml` file sends a variable `env` with a value `dev ` to the build process of the Docker image (during local development) and the `Dockerfile` has steps to then install and configure Jupyter inside your Docker container.

 So, you can enter into the Docker running container: